 Eligibility: Regular employees who work half time or more and have completed their probationary period may be granted unpaid personal leave for up to two years.
-Applications for unpaid leave are subject to approval by the department administrator and Human Resource Services.
+Applications for unpaid leave are subject to approval by the department administrator and MSU Human Resources.

 Usage: Unpaid personal leaves may be granted for reasons deemed appropriate by the University, such as: